 Trips up to 60 consecutive days at any one time at an inclusive annual cost of £49.99, valid worldwide

-Already included within each of the above Policies' inclusive annual costs there is a Policy Fee of £26.30 and any applicable Insurance Premium Tax at 6%.
+Already included within each of the above Policies' inclusive annual costs there is a Policy Fee of £26.30 and Insurance Premium Tax at the applicable rate.

 2 TO QUALIFY FOR COVER